oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

 ### Obtain parameter values from Azure portal

 The following steps use the [Azure Create UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade) to obtain the values.
-If you prefer to edit a json file, you can also create the objects in your parameters file directly.
+If you prefer to edit a JSON file, you can also create the objects in your parameters file directly.
 The Azure UI Definition Sandbox provides controls to select resources and input your values easily.  **More importantly, this approach generates syntactically valid JSON, eliminating an important class of data entry error.**

 - Use your favourite browser and open the [Azure UI Definition Sandbox](https://portal.azure.com/?feature.customPortal=false#blade/Microsoft_Azure_CreateUIDef/SandboxBlade).